: to nullify especially by judicial action

-There are two quash verbs in English, and although their meanings are vaguely similar, they have entirely different origins.
+There are two quash verbs in the English language, and although their meanings are similar, they have entirely different origins.
 Both essentially mean to get rid of something—you can quash a rumor, for example, or you can quash a judicial order.
-The legal term quash (defined above) comes from an Anglo-French word, casser, meaning "to annul," and ultimately from Latin cassus, meaning "void."
+The legal term quash (meaning "to nullify") comes from the Anglo-French words casser or quasser, meaning "to annul," and is ultimately from Latin cassus, "to void."
 The other quash means "to suppress or extinguish summarily and completely."
-It derives from the Middle English word quashen, meaning "to smash," and ultimately from a form of the Latin verb quatere, meaning "to shake."
+It derives from the Middle English word quashen, meaning "to smash," and is ultimately from a form of the Latin verb quatere, meaning "to shake."

 Test Your Vocabulary with M-W Quizzes

 Unscramble the letters to create a synonym of quash meaning "to nullify": TGROEAAB.VIEW THE ANSWER

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP